nuxeo-sandbox/nuxeo-fontoxml/README.md

 <a name="deployment-displaying-fonto-in-the-ui"></a>
 ## Deployment - Displaying Fonto in the UI

+#### Deployment of Fonto
-* Assuming you have a distribution of FontoXML, you must make it available for the first call, when it is first loaded
+Assuming you have a distribution of FontoXML, you must make it available for the first call, when it is first loaded

 * So, a distribution of FontoXML must be deployed on your server.
   * We cannot include a Fonto distribution with this plugin.
   * _But_ of course, you will easily build a Marketplace Package deploying _your_ specific Fonto XML distribution wherever you want in the `nuxeo.war` folder when Nuxeo starts.